Cool as Kim Deal: A Retrospective

 Returning to New York, Kim and Josephine re-teamed with Tanya (who had left Throwing Muses) and Britt (not sure why, but Carrie would not return on violin, though would guest on the next album), and this time Kim was successful in recruiting her sister.
 Once again asking her to play drums (honestly, I can find no evidence of her having been a drummer), Kelley instead insisted on being the third guitarist… even though she didn’t know how to play.
 But hey, she was finally in the fold!

-Three more songs were recorded, “Do You Love Me Now,” “Don’t Call Home”, and “So Sad About Us.”
-“Do You Love Me Now,” is a slow song that allows the Kim and Tanya vocal combo to work beautifully over subtle guitar and bass (and some cello from Josephine), while “So Sad About Us” was a fun, surf-style, power-pop song.
-The songs would be packaged with “Safari” and released as the Safari EP.
-It wouldn’t gain them attention in the US but would reach #69 in the UK album chart.
+Three more songs were recorded: “Do You Love Me Now,” “Don’t Call Home”, and “So Sad About Us.”
+“Do You Love Me Now,” was a slow tune that allowed the Kim and Tanya vocal combo to work beautifully over subtle guitar and bass as well as cello from Josephine.
+The songs were packaged with “Safari” and released as the Safari EP.
+It did not gain them attention in the US but reached #69 in the UK album chart.
 I played this CD almost daily for many months during 1992.

-In 1992 as The Pixies finished their tour and went on hiatus, Jim MacPherson was brought on as The Breeders drummer and Tanya Donelly would decide to move on to create the band, Belly.
-This left Kim, Kelley, Josephine, and Jim as the line-up as they went into the studio to record the second Breeders album.
-As a warm-up they toured as the opener for Nirvana on their European tour, who were still riding high on Nevermind.
+In 1992 as The Pixies finished their tour and went on hiatus, Jim MacPherson joined The Breeders as drummer and Tanya Donelly moved on to create the band, Belly.
+This left Kim, Kelley, Josephine, and Jim as the line-up going into the studio to record the second Breeders album.
+As a warm-up they toured Europe as the opener for Nirvana, riding high on their album, Nevermind.

-Last Splash would be an unlikely breakthrough.
-It would reach #5 in the UK, #33 in the US and go platinum, and the single “Cannonball” would reach #2 on the US Modern Rock chart.
+Last Splash was an unlikely breakthrough.
+It reached #5 in the UK, #33 in the US and went platinum.
+The single, “Cannonball”, reached #2 on the US Modern Rock chart.
 It was more of a success than any of The Pixies albums, who were frankly a far more accomplished band musically.
-All the songs on the album were written by Kim and featured an intriguing mix of songs that drew from her usual raw punk sounds to more affected, sound-effect laden songs, and with a greater mix of pace and atmosphere than we were used to hearing from her. .
-Last Splash is her crowning achievement.
+All the songs on the album were written by Kim and featured an intriguing mix of tracks that drew from her usual raw punk sounds to more affected, sound-effect laden compositions.
+There was also a greater mix of pace and atmosphere than we were used to hearing from her.
+Last Splash was her crowning achievement.

-After a short, tense, rocker “New Year,” the song “Cannonball” announced that The Breeders were worthy of serious consideration.
-The song opened with a distorted, megaphone vocal, a percussive interlude, and then an explosion of looping bass and catchy beats and a raw, relentless guitar riff that propelled the song forward.
-I still remember hearing it for the first time at The Dance Cave, and literally dropping my jaw and lighting my eyes with joy to hear this incredible song.
-It’s catchy as all get-out, featuring many moments of superlative elation, whether it’s the wonky bass (from Josephine, I had to look it up certain this had to come from Kim) or the catch-your-breath breaks.
-So yeah, it’s another of my all-time fave songs, and if you’re keeping score that now makes four in which Ms. Deal either wrote or played on.
-The song would go to #44 on the US charts (pretty high for an Indie band) and #40 in the US, and magazines NME and Melody Maker in Britain would both declare it the best song of the year for 1993.
+The LP opened with a short, tense, rocker, “New Year”.
+“Cannonball” then announced that The Breeders were worthy of serious consideration.
+It opened with a distorted, megaphone vocal, a percussive interlude, and then an explosion of looping bass, catchy beats, and a raw, relentless guitar riff that propelled the song.
+I still remember hearing it for the first time at The Dance Cave.
+My jaw dropped and eyes lit with joy to hear this incredible song.
+It was catchy as all get-out, featuring many moments of superlative elation, whether it was the wonky bass (from Josephine, I had to look it up certain this had to come from Kim) or the catch-your-breath breaks.
+So yeah, it is another of my all-time fave songs, and if you’re keeping score that now makes four in which Ms. Deal either wrote or played on.
+The song went to #44 on the US charts – rather high for an indie band – and #40 in the UK, where the magazines NME and Melody Maker both declared it 1993’s best song.

 The album was solid but did have some weak spots.
 The next song, “Invisible Man,” was not one of them.
-A nice mid-tempo, pop song to ease up a little after “Cannonball,” it returned to the old-school pop sound in which she had a penchant.
+A nice mid-tempo, pop song to ease up a little after “Cannonball,” it returned to the old-school pop sound in which Kim was skilled.
 After a semi-acoustic “Aloha” (yes with Hawaiian accents), and a slow burn, “Roi,” the Safari song, “Do You Love Me Now” was perfectly included.
 A quick instrumental surfer, “Flipside,” followed and then another power-pop ditty, “I Just Wanna Get Along.”
-“Divine Hammer” would be another single that would get some Modern Rock chart attention, and while it’s a good song I always thought the production killed it.
-The song sounds like it was recorded through a wall, with the bass riding too forward and obscuring the rest of the song.
-It’s got a catchy groove to it though and I think they should re-record it.
-“Saints” would be the third single from the album and reach #12 on the Modern Rock/Alt chart.
+“Divine Hammer” would be another single that would get some Modern Rock chart attention, and while it was a good song I always thought the production killed it.
+It sounded like it was recorded through a wall, with the bass riding too forward and obscuring the rest of the music.
+It had a catchy groove though and I have always thought it was a candidate to be re-recorded.
+“Saints” was the third single from the album and reach #12 on the Modern Rock/Alt chart.
 It was a great, fun, power-pop song with an expansive sound and a great vibe.
-It was the last romp on the album, leading to a slower, swingin’, “Drivin’ on 9” before the outro of a “Roi” reprise.
+It was the last romp on the album, leading to “Drivin’ on 9”, a slower, swingin’ tune before the reprise of “Roi” as an outro.

-I listened to Last Splash a lot that year, it was a regular on the stereo at my girlfriend Maggie’s apartment, and I didn’t hesitate to scoop up tickets to see The Breeders at The Opera House in November of 1993, eagerly looking forward to seeing Kim live.
+I listened to Last Splash a lot that year.
+It was a regular on the stereo at my girlfriend Maggie’s apartment.
+I didn’t hesitate to scoop up tickets to see The Breeders at The Opera House in November of 1993, eagerly looking forward to seeing Kim live.
 A week or so before the show I caught them on Late Night with David Letterman where they were performing “Divine Hammer.”
 It was… not good.
-Check it out, it’s a nice way to see the Deal twins up front, but that’s about it.
-The Late Night set was notoriously bad for sound, so maybe that’s an excuse, but even with help from the show’s impeccable band, it’s still a bit of a mess.
-It’s clear that Kelley was still learning on guitar and Kim’s vocals were weak (she also smirked through it while singing, “I’m just looking for one divine hammer” on national TV, which yes, was referring to what you probably think it is).
-So I headed to the show with a bit of trepidation, and unfortunately caught one of the worst shows of my concert-going career.
+Check it out, it was a nice way to see the Deal twins up front, but that was about it.
+The Late Night set was notoriously bad for sound, so maybe that was an excuse, but even with help from the show’s impeccable band, it was still a bit of a mess.
+It was clear that Kelley was still learning on guitar and Kim’s vocals were weak (she also smirked through it while singing, “I’m just looking for one divine hammer” on national TV, which yes, was referring to what you probably think it is).
+So, I headed to the show in Toronto with a bit of trepidation, which came to bear when I caught one of the worst shows of my concert-going career.
 Jim and Josephine were tight, and tried desperately to keep the songs together while Kim and Kelley wandered on the guitars and vocals.
 The songs were shambolic at best, and I left amazed that a band that played so messily had managed to craft such a great album.
-I sincerely hope that 25 years of playing since then results in a much better show this spring.
+I sincerely hope that twenty-five years of playing since then results in a much better show this spring.

 All that aside, The Breeders did score the opening slot on Nirvana’s tour for their In Utero album in 1994 as well as a prominent spot on the Lollapalooza tour, where they played their last show together in September 1994.
-In 1995 Kelley would be busted for heroin, a drug she’d battled since her teens (she was 34 at that point).
+In 1995, Kelley was busted for heroin, a drug she’d battled since her teens (she was thirty-four at that point).

 Kelley’s arrest and eventual admission into rehab put The Breeders on hiatus.
 The unremitting Kim kept writing and planned on a solo album.
 She began working with Kelley on it, to help distract from her recovery, and MacPherson was recruited on drums.
 It was starting to look like another Breeders album until Kelley decided to withdraw to focus on her rehab and Kim turned to fellow Dayton musicians Luis Lerma on bass and Nate Farley on guitar to round out the line-up (Josephine went to New York to produce an album with members of Luscious Jackson).
 Kim started calling herself Tammy Ampersand, which led to them naming the new band, The Amps.

-An album was recorded called Pacer and it’s something I’m just discovering now.
+An album was recorded called Pacer and it is something I’m just discovering now.
 It didn’t sell well and escaped my notice back in the day.
 I have to say I’m thrilled to discover what a solid, thoroughly enjoyable album it is.
-Kim went back to the rockin’, punky sounds of The Pixies and early Breeders and there’s much less of the lighter, surf-pop of Last Splash (except for the opening song, the title track).
-The songs are edgy, catchy, and at a time when grunge was giving way to electronic music and the new wave of Brit Pop bands, it’s nice to hear a last hurrah of classic grunge.
+Kim went back to the rockin’, punky sounds of The Pixies and early Breeders and there was much less of the lighter, surf-pop of Last Splash (except for the opening song, the title track).
+The songs were edgy, catchy, and at a time when grunge was giving way to electronic music and the new wave of Brit Pop bands, it was a nice, last hurrah of classic grunge.
 This playlist includes the first four songs from the album, which are all short, catchy, power-pop songs thick with guitar and bass, and Kim’s cool vocals riding shotgun.
-Kim has always struck me as a somewhat straightforward, sardonic, ‘whatever’ kind of female rocker and the songs on this album seem to carry that personality more directly than much of the rest of her discography.
+Kim has always struck me as a somewhat straightforward, sardonic, whatever kind of female rocker and the songs on this album seemed to carry that personality more directly than much of the rest of her discography.
 This album is going to get a good airing on my stereo over the next while.

 One of my favourite bands of the past twenty years is The Dandy Warhols.
-I discovered them by chance when their first album came out, and have been a devout follower of theirs ever since.
-This, their second album, would significantly raise their profile and set them up for a breakthrough on their third album.
+I discovered them by chance when their first album came out and have been a devout follower of theirs ever since.
+This, their second album, significantly raised their profile and set them up for a breakthrough on their third album.
 However, I knew they were cool and worth sticking with because they were just looking for a girl, “cool as Kim Deal.”
-It’s a nice hat-tip to our lady in profile, who by 1997 was hitting the decade mark of her career.
+It was a nice hat-tip to our lady in profile, who by 1997 was hitting the decade mark of her career.

-Surprisingly, it would be seven years before we would see another album from Kim.
-After The Amps she invited Carrie Bradley back to join the Amps line-up as a new version of The Breeders.
-Unfortunately Kim had fallen into her sister’s habit and her drug use was now affecting her song writing, recording, and the relationships with her band, the producers, and technicians in the studio.
+Surprisingly, it was seven years before the arrival of another album from Kim.
+After The Amps, she invited Carrie Bradley back to join the Amps line-up as a new version of The Breeders.
+Unfortunately, Kim had fallen into her sister’s habit and drug use was now affecting her song writing, recording, and the relationships with her band, the producers, and technicians in the studio.
 Endless time in the studio was not producing results and Kim would disappear without explanation.
 This poor working environment led to the departures of MacPherson and Farley and other hired musicians, as well as three recording engineers (all of whom had worked with her in the past).
-Her demands had reached a meticulous standard such that no one was making her happy – she learned the drums so she could start playing them herself on the recording.
+Her demands had reached a meticulous standard such that no one was making her happy.
+She learned the drums so she could start playing them herself on the recordings.

 Therefore, in this largely isolated and painful, messy process she managed to record some songs.
 She also did some production work for fellow Dayton band, Guided by Voices (whose singer, Robert Pollard, had written “I am Decided” from The Amps album, and had also taken on Nate Farley when the guitarist left The Breeders), and contributed to a few others’ work.
-In 1998 Kelley briefly rejoined the band before moving on again, but out of that came some more songs and a cover of The James Gang song, “Collage,” which appeared on the soundtrack to the film, The Mod Squad, in 1999.
-In 2001 Kim went to New York to find a band and met up with members of Los Angeles band, Fear.
+In 1998, Kelley briefly rejoined the band before moving on again, but out of that came some more songs and a cover of The James Gang tune, “Collage,” which appeared on the soundtrack to the film, The Mod Squad, in 1999.
+In 2001, Kim went to New York to find a band and met up with members of Los Angeles band, Fear.
 Andrew Jaimez (drums), Mando Lopez (bass), and Richard Presley (guitar) agreed to join her and they all returned to LA to work together.
-Once there Kelley would join (again) and Jaimez would decide he didn’t have the time for The Breeders, being replaced by journeyman drummer, Jose Medeles.
+Once there Kelley would join (again) but Jaimez decided he didn’t have the time for The Breeders, being replaced by journeyman drummer, Jose Medeles.

-This new line-up would finish recording songs, start playing some shows, and release the next Breeders album, Title TK, which in publishing parlance means ‘title to come.’
-It was during this recording that Kim adopted ‘All Wave,’ her name for an all-analog recording process, eschewing the cold, clinical, and convenient aspects of digital recording.
-This means no computers, recording onto tape, and physical masters that must then be converted to digital forms for distribution.
-She feels you get a more natural and spontaneous recording since mistakes aren’t easily removed.
+This new line-up finished recording songs, start playing some shows, and released the next Breeders album, Title TK, which in publishing parlance means ‘title to come.’
+It was during this recording that Kim adopted, ‘all wave’.
+It was her name for an analog recording process, eschewing the cold, clinical, and convenient aspects of digital recording.
+This meant no computers, recording onto tape, and physical masters that had to be converted to digital forms for distribution.
+She felt she got a more natural and spontaneous recording since mistakes were not easily removed.

-In 2003, Black Francis was showing a renewed interest in performing The Pixies' songs in his solo shows (now performing as Frank Black) and discussions with the others led to a reformation of the original band.
+In 2003, Black Francis was showing a renewed interest in performing The Pixies songs in his solo shows (now performing as Frank Black).
+Discussions with the others led to a reformation of the original band.
 In February 2004 a tour was announced, and unlike the limited attention they had received on their first go-round, this time the tour sold out quickly – four nights at the Brixton Academy in London set a record for fastest sell-out at the venue.
-The tour would be a huge success and was accompanied by a digitally released single, “Bam Thwok,” The Pixies’ first new music in thirteen years, and a greatest hits package.
-My wife, Julia and I saw The Pixies at the International Centre by the airport that year and they were fantastic; and I got to see Kim sing “Gigantic” during the encore.
-It was perfect save for the lack of “Into the White.”
+The tour was a huge success and was accompanied by a digitally released single, “Bam Thwok,” The Pixies’ first new music in thirteen years, and a greatest hits package.
+My wife and I saw The Pixies at the International Centre by the airport in Toronto that year and they were fantastic.
+I got to see Kim sing “Gigantic” during the encore.
+It was perfect save for the lack of “Into the White”.
 The Pixies continued to tour, play festivals, and plan a new album.

 In between her Pixies work, Kim worked with Kelley on new material for The Breeders, occasionally getting into a studio to record with the band.
-They also returned from LA to Dayton to care for their mother who had Alzheimer’s.
-Along the way they lost Presley who left music to sell cars, so by the time of the release of their fourth album, Mountain Battles, they were a quartet of the Deal twins, Medeles, and Lopez.
+They also returned from L.A. to Dayton to care for their mother who had Alzheimer’s.
+Along the way they lost Presley, who left music to sell cars, so by the time of the release of their fourth album, Mountain Battles, The Breeders were a quartet of the Deal twins, Medeles, and Lopez.

 The new album was a welcome return to form.
-The songs were stronger, more straightforward, and had all of the strongest elements of Deal’s writing.
+The songs were stronger, more straightforward, and had the strongest elements of Deal’s writing.
 “Bang On” was a raw, percussive, vocally distorted song reminiscent of something from Pod.
-“Night of Joy” was an atmospheric slow song that perfectly used that faraway, floating vocal style that Kim’s voice is so perfect.
+“Night of Joy” was an atmospheric slow song that perfectly used that faraway, floating vocal style that Kim’s voice was perfectly suited.
 “It’s the Love” was a cover of a song by Dayton’s The Tasties and featured a vocal from Kelley.
-Overall the sound of the album was very recognizable as a Kim Deal album, and while there was no new ground broken, it was a solid listen.
+Overall, the sound of the album was very recognizable as a Kim Deal album, and while there was no new ground broken, it was a solid listen.

-The band followed their album with an EP, Fate to Fatal, in 2009, while the original line-up for Last Splash came together in 2012 to celebrate the twentieth anniversary of the album, which resulted in a worldwide tour through 2013.
-Kim would play a solo set at a festival late in 2012 that included several new songs, including one she released as a single, “Walking with a Killer.”
-However any hope for a solo album didn’t come to be.
+The band followed their album with an EP, Fate to Fatal, in 2009, while the original line-up for Last Splash came together in 2012 to celebrate the twentieth anniversary of that album, resulting in a worldwide tour through 2013.
+Kim played a solo set at a festival late in 2012 that included several new songs, including one she released as a single, “Walking with a Killer.”
+However, any hope for a solo album did not come to be.

 Kim then announced in 2013 that she would be leaving The Pixies, who were forced to make their first line-up change of their career.
-A new Pixies album was released in 2014, the first to not include contributions from Kim, and they have carried on with tours and releases since.
+A new Pixies album was released in 2014, the first to not include her, and they have carried on with tours and releases since.

 News from Kim and The Breeders had otherwise been quiet, save for a brief tour in late 2014.
 Then last year came a new single, “Wait in the Car,” co-written with former Breeder, Richard Presley, and the first new music from the band in eight years.
 This was accompanied with a brief fall tour.
 This past January came an announcement of a new album coming in March, a tour, and the immediate release of a second single, “All Nerve.”
 These all come via their original line-up including MacPherson and Wiggs.

 I just listened to the album, All Nerve, for the first time and I’m pleasantly surprised, as it holds together better than the recent songs would have suggested.
-In addition to “Walking with a Killer,” “Wait in the Car,” and “All Nerve” is the solid opener, “Nervous Mary,” “MetaGoth” is an intriguing, almost-industrial sounding rocker, “Archangel’s Thunderbird” is a jangly pop-rocker, there are the usual raw ballads, and perhaps Kim’s attempt at the blues with the closer, “Blues at the Acropolis.”
-Again, it doesn’t break new ground and isn’t going to reignite The Breeders as a leading act, but for fans it’s a decent addition to the discography.
-I also hope the show delivers on their full catalogue, including “Safari,” which was mostly left off the setlists in the fall.
+It included Deal’s solo single, “Walking with a Killer”, and the Breeders singles, “Wait in the Car” and “All Nerve” (now also the title track).
+“Nervous Mary” was a solid opener and “MetaGoth” an intriguing, almost industrial styled rocker.
+“Archangel’s Thunderbird” was a jangly pop-rocker, and there were the usual raw ballads, and perhaps Kim’s attempt at the blues with the closer, “Blues at the Acropolis.”
+Again, it didn’t break new ground and wasn’t going to reignite The Breeders as a leading act, but for fans it was a decent addition to the discography.
+Planning to see them on this tour, I also hope the show delivers on their full catalogue, including “Safari,” which was mostly left off the setlists in the fall.

 With Kim Deal, what you see is what you get.
-She’s never been a fashion icon or trend setter other than through her music.
+She has never been a fashion icon or trend setter other than through her music.
 Her journey from The Pixies through The Breeders, with detours to solo gigs and The Amps, has traced a consistent and solid path through the history of modern rock music.
 The Pixies brought back anger, loudness (and quiet), punk, and catchy melodies to a rock world that had become stale and overblown.
 Kim’s basslines and ethereal backing vocals were often the components that set The Pixies on another plane.
-Through The Breeders she’s been able to explore pop and surf music and give her voice the airing that it deserves.
+Through The Breeders she has been able to explore pop and surf music and give her voice the airing it deserved.
 Though not blessed with power or range, her voice is as unique and effective as those who can startle you with virtuosity.
-A rare female lead, she has also been an example of how woman can rock and be successful without having to glam it up or throw in a dance beat while dancing in a swim suit (or whatever it is Beyoncé, Gaga, and their ilk wear).
+A rare female lead, she has also been an example of how woman can rock and be successful without having to glam it up or throw in a beat while dancing in a revealing costume.
 Though only releasing five albums (six if you include The Amps, and not including The Pixies) over 29 years she has still managed to build a legacy that has influenced many a current rock band, especially given the current wave of female rockers.
 We all wish we could be as cool as Kim Deal.

-May 2018 UPDATE: I saw The Breeders at The Phoenix on May 6 and am happy to report it was a great show.
-The band was tight, executed the songs well and Kelley is a reliable guitarist now, carrying most of the songs.
-Josephine and Jim still provide a solid foundation and Kim’s voice, while not always hitting every note, is as endearing as ever.
-They played “Safari,” and while it’s a tough song to reproduce live, it was still great to hear, so I left a happy camper.
+I saw The Breeders at The Phoenix on May 6 and am happy to report it was a great show.
+The band was tight, executed the songs well and Kelley was a reliable guitarist now, carrying most of the songs.
+Josephine and Jim still provided a solid foundation and Kim’s voice, while not always hitting every note, was as endearing as ever.
+They played, “Safari,” and while tough to reproduce live, it was still great to hear.
+So, I left a happy camper.